 Figure 10-4.
 Visual techniques like those shown in this graphic are often used in graphic novels to represent various fast-moving or high-impact actions like explosions, punches, crashes, and the like; similar visual techniques have also been used quite effectively in film and video games.

 Particle effects can also be used either in realistic ways that mimic how we’d expect them to behave in the real world or in more creative ways that have no connection to real-world physics.
-Try using what you’ve learned from the examples in this chapter and experiment with adding particles to our current game prototype as we left it in Chapter 9: can you think of some uses for particles in the current level that might support and reinforce the presence of existing game elements (e.g., sparks flying if the player character touches the force field)?
+Try using what you’ve learned from the examples in this chapter and experiment with adding particles to your current game prototype as we left it in Chapter 9: can you think of some uses for particles in the current level that might support and reinforce the presence of existing game elements (e.g., sparks flying if the player character touches the force field)?
 What about introducing particle effects that might not directly relate to game play but enhance and add interest to the game setting?